Edestus: Description

 The whorls of Edestus are composed of numerous serrated teeth that have long v-shaped roots that are stacked on top of each other akin to roof tiling.
 Up to a dozen teeth are present in each whorl at any one time.
 Teeth grew in the back end (posterior) of the whorl, and gradually migrated forward through the whorl, before being ejected at the front end (anterior).
 Up to 40 teeth could have grown in each whorl during the lifetime of the animal.
-The upper and lower whorls are distinct in their morphology, with the lower whorl having a greater degree of curvature.As with most cartilaginous fish, preserved skeletal material is rare, due to the cartilage of the skeleton having a poor potential for fossilisation.
+The upper and lower whorls are distinct in their morphology, with the lower whorl having a greater degree of curvature.
+As with most cartilaginous fish, preserved skeletal material is rare, due to the cartilage of the skeleton having a poor potential for fossilisation.
 Several specimens with the preserved cranial remains of Edestus have been reported, the most important being FMNH PF2204, a crushed juvenile specimen, likely representative of E. heinrichi, which preserves both upper and lower blades in association with a well preserved chondrocranium and jaws.
-The Meckel's cartilage of the lower jaw is approximately 1.5 times the length of the lower whorl, the end of the lower whorl extends forward beyond the edge of the Meckel's cartiilage.
-The Meckel's cartilage was articulated with a slender quadrate via a socket in the Meckel's cartilage which articlulated with a process of the quadrate.
+The Meckel's cartilage of the lower jaw is approximately 1.5 times the length of the lower whorl, the end of the lower whorl extends forward beyond the edge of the Meckel's cartilage.
+The Meckel's cartilage was articulated with a slender quadrate via a socket in the Meckel's cartilage which articulated with a process of the quadrate.
 The quadrate at its other end articulated with the otic process of the chondrocranium, the structure that houses the brain and sensory organs.
 The upper tooth blade was rigidly held between two plates of palatine cartilage, which at their front ends are crescent shaped, matching the curvature of the tooth whorl, with the upper whorl extending forward beyond the cartilage.
 The chondrocranium was capped by a shield-shaped dorsal plate.

 No postcranial remains are known of Edestus.
-However, poscranial remains are known for other eugeneodont genera.
+However, postcranial remains are known for other eugeneodont genera.
 Eugeneodonts with preserved postcrania include the Pennsylvanian to Triassic-age caseodontoids Caseodus, Fadenia, and Romerodus.
 These taxa have a fusiform (streamlined, torpedo-shaped) body plan, with triangular pectoral fins.
 There is a single large and triangular dorsal fin without a fin spine, and a tall, forked caudal fin which externally appears to be homocercal (with two equally-sized lobes).
 This general body plan is shared by active, open-water predatory fish such as tuna, swordfish, and lamnid sharks.
 Eugeneodonts also lack pelvic and anal fins, and judging by Romerodus, they would have had broad keels along the side of the body up to the caudal fin.
 Fadenia had five well-exposed gill slits, possibly with a vestigial sixth gill.
 There is no evidence of the specialized gill basket and fleshy operculum present in living chimaeroids.